GrzegorzSobierala/SpaceWars/README.md

 - **Story Driven Action in the Bubbleverse**
-  Embark on an epic narrative set in a universe of interconnected “bubbles” of space beyond their shimmering boundaries lies nothingness.
+  Embark on an epic narrative set in a universe of interconnected “bubbles” of space beyond whose shimmering boundaries lies nothingness.
 Uncover the secrets that bind these worlds together and save civilization from collapse!
   <img width="1905" height="797" alt="Story2" src="https://github.com/user-attachments/assets/6a4e9b26-33cd-4a85-9463-9b65e19fcf88" />